jherforth/servergate/README.md

 ## How It Works

 1. Each server runs the worldgate mod and connects to a shared PostgreSQL database
-2. When gates generate, they spawn with red servergate beacons in their centers
+2. When gates generate, they automatically register in the database with unique IDs
-3. Server admins can link servergate beacons between different servers
+3. Players or admins interact with beacons to link gates:
-4. Players right-click a servergate beacon to see a fullscreen transfer screen with destination info
-5. Players disconnect and reconnect using the provided server address
-6. Transfer cooldowns prevent spam (5 seconds by default)
+   - **Crouch-punch or right-click** an unlinked beacon → Choose a destination from the list
+   - The gate links automatically, no commands or UUIDs needed!
+4. Players use linked gates to travel:
+   - **Right-click or crouch-punch** a linked beacon → Dialog appears
+   - **Click GO!** → Instantly transfer to the destination server
+5. All transfers are logged in the database for analytics

 **📖 Want to understand the architecture?** See [ARCHITECTURE.md](ARCHITECTURE.md) for diagrams and detailed explanations.